mmernik/net-almanac/almanac/README.txt

 "pk": the object's id in the database.
 It must be an integer and unique.

 "model": the name of the object request.
-Only "event.event" is implemented so far.
+Only "net_almanac.event" is implemented so far.

 "name": a name for the event.
 Must be a non-empty string (does not need to be unique).